brainstormforce/bb-bootstrap-cards/README.md

 You can also consider checking out our other plugins:

-<a href=”https://www.ultimatebeaver.com/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins”>Ultimate Addons for Beaver Builder Lite</a>: The Best Addon for Beaver Builder with a huge collection of advanced and creative modules.
+<li><a href="https://www.ultimatebeaver.com/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins">Ultimate Addons for Beaver Builder Lite</a>: The Best Addon for Beaver Builder with a huge collection of advanced and creative modules.</li>

-<a href=”https://www.ultimatebeaver.com/beaver-builder-freebies/expandable-row/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins”>Expandable Row for Beaver Builder</a>: An advanced plugin that lets you expand your Beaver Builder rows.
+<li><a href="https://www.ultimatebeaver.com/beaver-builder-freebies/expandable-row/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins">Expandable Row for Beaver Builder</a>: An advanced plugin that lets you expand your Beaver Builder rows.</li>

-<a href=”https://www.ultimatebeaver.com/beaver-builder-freebies/bbcards/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins”>Timeline module for Beaver Builder</a>: An advanced module to create attractive and responsive timelines using Beaver Builder.
+<li><a href="https://www.ultimatebeaver.com/beaver-builder-freebies/bbcards/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins">Timeline module for Beaver Builder</a>: An advanced module to create attractive and responsive timelines using Beaver Builder.</li>

-<a href=”https://www.ultimatebeaver.com/beaver-builder-freebies/bbalerts/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins”>Alerts for Beaver Builder</a>: An advanced module to create attention seeking alerts in Beaver Builder.
+<li><a href="https://www.ultimatebeaver.com/beaver-builder-freebies/bbalerts/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins">Alerts for Beaver Builder</a>: An advanced module to create attention seeking alerts in Beaver Builder.</li>

-<a href=”https://www.ultimatebeaver.com/beaver-builder-freebies/bb-header-footer/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins”>Header Footer for Beaver Builder</a>: Design beautiful headers and footers with Beaver Builder.
+<li><a href="https://www.ultimatebeaver.com/beaver-builder-freebies/bb-header-footer/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins">Header Footer for Beaver Builder</a>: Design beautiful headers and footers with Beaver Builder.</li>

-<a href=”https://www.ultimatebeaver.com/beaver-builder-freebies/column-seperator/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins”>Column Separator for Beaver Builder</a>: This plugin will no longer leave you pondering for a column separator in Beaver Builder.
-You can add it right away!
+<li><a href="https://www.ultimatebeaver.com/beaver-builder-freebies/column-seperator/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=other-plugins">Column Separator for Beaver Builder</a>: This plugin will no longer leave you pondering for a column separator in Beaver Builder.
+You can add it right away!</li>

 Visit our website to know more about the top WordPress products and services we offer.
-You can also stay updated with our upcoming endeavors by following us on <a href=”https://www.brainstormforce.com/go/brainstorm-force-facebook-page/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=share”>Facebook</a> and <a href=”https://www.brainstormforce.com/go/brainstorm-force-twitter-page/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=share”>Twitter</a>.
+You can also stay updated with our upcoming endeavors by following us on <a href="https://www.brainstormforce.com/go/brainstorm-force-facebook-page/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=share">Facebook</a> and <a href="https://www.brainstormforce.com/go/brainstorm-force-twitter-page/?utm_source=wp-repo&utm_campaign=bbcards&utm_medium=share">Twitter</a>.

 ## Installation ##